it-objects/terraform-aws-terra3/gh-pages/docs/overview.md

 * Transport encryption between Cloudfront and the Application Loadbalancer (if custom_domain is enabled)

 * and many more...

+**Beta phase**
+While the internal sub-modules are used by us in production, the single Terraform module, that bundles all sub-modules behind neat module parameters such as app_modules and containers, is a completely new development.
+It should be considered as beta for now, until we release the first major version, expected to be generally available in 2022.
+Subscribe to the GitHub project to hear about the release!
+Any feedback from you is welcome!

 What is Terra3